Petite Sirah: Our Specialty

-Long in California history, but short on mainstream success, the Petite Sirah (PET) grape has been misunderstood and underappreciated, playing a hidden role in the blends of many popular wines, but, rarely a star on its own.
-Difficult to cultivate, and long overshadowed by trendier varietals, Petite Sirah was steadily replaced in vineyards, and acreage planted to the grape declined for decades, until 1995.
+Long in California history, the Petite Sirah (PET) grape has been misunderstood and underappreciated, playing a hidden role in the blends of many popular wines, but, rarely a star on its own.
+Difficult to cultivate, Petite Sirah was steadily replaced in vineyards, and acreage planted to the grape declined for decades, until 1995.
 Many “old-vine” Petite Sirah vineyards were sadly lost forever.

 While many wines are made from more common varietals grown in several countries around the world, Petite Sirah remains virtually a unique CA grape varietal.

 We fell in love with Petite Sirah because it has the flavor intensity, wide range of expression, age-worthiness, and old vine American history that immediately intrigued us.

 A “new” style of PET has emerged: Vineyard driven, food-friendly yet age-worthy, nuanced; and many are truly hand-crafted, focused and elegant.

 When we began in 2003, PET was far out of favor.
 However, in the past few years, an exciting winemaker driven Renaissance has begun and both the quantity and quality of well crafted Petite Sirah is at an all-time high.

 Jordan MacKay, in Decanter’s 2004 California Supplement, writes:

 Frank Prial, in a 2003 New York Times article about Petite Sirah, “A robust red goes straight to the point,” writes:

 The International Wine Review, September 2005, puts PET's nobility in perspective: